-Our firm focuses on the representation of investors on a full- or partial-contingent fee basis in complex commercial litigation, including: merger and acquisition cases, securities and other corporate fraud litigation, shareholder derivative actions, and disputes arising from earn-out provisions.
+Our firm focuses on the representation of plaintiffs on a contingency fee basis in complex commercial litigation, including: merger and acquisition cases, securities fraud, consumer fraud, and shareholder derivative actions.

-Since our founding in 2011, our firm has recovered together with co-counsel, over $120 million on behalf of investors.
+Since 2011, our firm has recovered over $350 million on behalf of our clients, together with co-counsel.

 Our focus on the representation of plaintiffs and use of contingent fee arrangements prompts us to litigate differently from firms using the traditional hourly model.
 We invite you to read more about our approach below, and we would be glad to answer any questions about how we work or discuss a potential matter.

 Our guiding principle is to drive cases to resolution – through trial or otherwise – as rapidly as practicable.
-Real value in any litigation comes from the threat of an adverse decision, either at the preliminary injunction stage or after trial.
+Real value in any litigation comes from the threat of an adverse decision, either at the preliminary injunction or summary judgment stages or after trial.
 Our job as plaintiff’s counsel is to make that prospect real and present to the defense through the focused and sustained application of resources and effort.

 In addition to accelerating resolution, intensive litigation improves outcomes.
 With time, documents go missing, the claim that “I don’t recall” becomes more plausible, key witnesses disappear, defendants go bankrupt.
 None favors the party with the burden of proof and need to collect a judgment.